Reasons for Jawbone Loss and Deterioration

 When molars are removed from the upper jaw, air pressure from the air cavity in the maxilla (maxillary sinus), causes resorption of the bone that formerly helped the teeth in place.
 As a result, the sinuses become enlarged, a condition called hyperneumatized sinus.

 This condition usually develops over several years, and may result in insufficient bone fro the placement of dental implants.
 Drs.
-Cuomo, Cuomo, Marzullo, Patella, Miller Jr., Lee, Valenti or Huberman can perform a procedure called a “sinus lift” that can treat enlarged sinuses.
+Cuomo, Cuomo, Marzullo, Patella, Miller Jr., Lee or Valenti can perform a procedure called a “sinus lift” that can treat enlarged sinuses.